pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

      6. `spring-boot-starter-log4j2`, `spring-boot-starter-logging`: Provides dependencies for logging in Spring Boot applications, including Log4j2, Logback, or JDK Logging.

 ### 15. How to create a customized starter in Spring Boot?
-1. Define Dependencies: Identify the dependencies and configurations that you want to include in your starter.
+1. **Define Dependencies**: Identify the dependencies and configurations that you want to include in your starter.
 These could be libraries, frameworks, or custom components that provide specific functionalities.
-2. Create a New Maven or Gradle Project: Start by creating a new Maven or Gradle project for your custom starter.
+2. **Create a New Maven or Gradle Project**: Start by creating a new Maven or Gradle project for your custom starter.
 You can use tools like Maven Archetype or Spring Initializr to generate the project structure.
-3. Configure Project Structure: Organize your project structure according to Maven/Gradle conventions.
+3. **Configure Project Structure**: Organize your project structure according to Maven/Gradle conventions.
 You typically need to include the following directories:
+   - **src/main/java**:
-   - src/main/java: Contains Java source code.
+        > Contains Java source code.
+   - **src/main/resources**:
-   - src/main/resources: Contains configuration files and resources.
+        > Contains configuration files and resources.
+   - **src/test/java**:
-   - src/test/java: Contains test source code.
+        > Contains test source code.
+   - **src/test/resources**:
-   - src/test/resources: Contains test configuration files and resources.
+        > Contains test configuration files and resources.
-4. Implement Configuration: Write the necessary configuration classes to configure the dependencies and components included in your starter.
+4. **Implement Configuration**: Write the necessary configuration classes to configure the dependencies and components included in your starter.
 This may involve creating Spring @Configuration classes, @Bean methods, or other configuration mechanisms.
-5. Package Dependencies: Package your dependencies and configurations into a reusable module.
+5. **Package Dependencies**: Package your dependencies and configurations into a reusable module.
 This typically involves creating a JAR file containing the compiled classes and resources.
-6. Create Spring Boot Auto-Configuration: If your starter requires custom auto-configuration, you can create a Spring Boot auto-configuration class.
+6. **Create Spring Boot Auto-Configuration**: If your starter requires custom auto-configuration, you can create a Spring Boot auto-configuration class.
 This class should be annotated with @Configuration and @ConditionalOnClass or @ConditionalOnMissingBean annotations to ensure that it's only applied when specific conditions are met.
-7. Define Starter Metadata: Create a spring.factories file in the src/main/resources/META-INF directory to specify the auto-configuration classes included in your starter.
+7. **Define Starter Metadata**: Create a spring.factories file in the src/main/resources/META-INF directory to specify the auto-configuration classes included in your starter.
 This file should contain entries in the format org.springframework.boot.autoconfigure.EnableAutoConfiguration=com.example.CustomAutoConfiguration.
-8. Publish Your Starter: Publish your customized starter to a Maven repository or a local repository so that it can be consumed by other Spring Boot projects.
+8. **Publish Your Starter**: Publish your customized starter to a Maven repository or a local repository so that it can be consumed by other Spring Boot projects.
 You can use tools like Maven or Gradle to publish your artifact.
-9. Use Your Starter: To use your custom starter in a Spring Boot project, include it as a dependency in the project's pom.xml (Maven) or build.gradle (Gradle) file.
+9. **Use Your Starter**: To use your custom starter in a Spring Boot project, include it as a dependency in the project's pom.xml (Maven) or build.gradle (Gradle) file.
 Once added, Spring Boot will automatically apply the configurations and dependencies included in your starter.

 ### 16. What is Singleton DP.
 Are Spring Beans thread safe?